rameshkalirawana/EFK/ansible-EFK.md

-# Ansible Documentation for Elasticsearch Cluster(master and data node), Kibna and Fluentbit
+# Ansible Documentation for Elasticsearch Cluster(master and data node), Kibana and Fluentbit

 Ansible roles for 6.x/ Elasticsearch, Kibana and Fluentbit.
 Currently this works on Debian and RedHat based linux systems.
 Tested platforms are: